cjmartin/launchcalendar.org/_posts/2025-05-04-falcon-9-starlink-group-6-84.md

 layout: launch
 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink 6-84 (29 Starlink V2 Mini Optimized satellites)"
 description: >-
-  SpaceX launched 29 Starlink V2 Mini Optimized satellites aboard Falcon 9 from Kennedy Space Centre LC-39A.
-This mission marks the largest batch of V2 Mini satellites to date and the final Starlink mission of the week, targeting a 43-degree, 530 km orbit.
+  Falcon 9 launched 29 Starlink V2 Mini Optimized satellites for Starlink Group 6-84 to low Earth orbit from Kennedy Space Centre LC-39A.
+This mission marked the largest batch of V2 Mini satellites to date and set a new record for Starlink launches.
+Despite challenging weather predictions, the booster B1078 flew for its 20th mission, with successful landing on 'A Shortfall of Gravitas'.
 tags:
   - Falcon 9
   - Starlink Group 6-84